starburstdata/pystarburst-examples/README.md

 ## Apps

 You can also run the apps locally.
 To do so, you need to install the dependencies first.
 Testing has been done with Python 3.10, 3.11 and on MacOS and Linux.

+You also need to supply the connection info for the Starburst cluster and OpenAPI APIs in the ```env.py``` file.

 ```bash
 python3 -m venv venv